swisschain/Lykke-HftApi-Docs/source/includes/_private-stream.md

 **Streaming API** is available only when working with the **gRPC protocol**.
 In the RestAPI protocol, streaming APIs are not available.

-Private **Streaming API** allows you to receive account data online.
+Private **Streaming API** allows you to receive your API account data live.

 ## Follow the current balance

 Get the current balance from the account.

 After subscribing you will get a data stream.
-The first packet in the stream will always be a complete snapshot with current balances.
+The first packet in the stream will always contain a complete snapshot with the current balances of your API account.
 The following packages in the data stream will come after a asset balance change.

 ### Request